vmchale/tin-summer/README.md

 The benchmarks use an [ion](https://github.com/redox-os/ion) shell script and [bench](https://github.com/Gabriel439/bench) to perform the actual benchmarks.
+Unfortunately, I'm not sure how meaningful they are, because as far as I know, there aren't any comparable tools.

 I ran them on the built source of cabal, but you can use any directory to benchmark them with: